-In this blog Sobia explains the new GCSE grading system and answers common questions around it.
+In this blog Sobia explains the new GCSE 9-1 grading system and answers common questions around it.
+The new system will be rolled out in full by Summer 2020.

 The new GCSE grading system (9-1) has now almost exclusively replaced the old system (A-F) and will have entirely replaced it by Summer 2020.
 So this year you will most likely see your grades (or your child’s grades) on the new 1-9 scale.